aspoudel/Perceptron/README.md

 # Perceptron
-A neuron of a neural network.
+A simple handmade neuron of a neural network made using the sign functino as the activation function.